 Picking the right trail

 Start off by getting informed about the different trails at your disposal at a local tourism office for the region or the park where you’d like to go.

 Check out the total number of kilometers to hike and calculate that the average adult walks at a speed of 4 or 5 kilometers per hour.
 A 5 km hike should take anywhere between an hour and hour and a half, depending on the difficulty of the trail and the physical shape you are in.

-Now, with children, and adding in some stops for photos, snacks, and bathroom breaks, you can easily plan for double the time – meaning between 2 to 2 and a half hours for the same trail.
+Now, with children, and adding in some stops for photos, snacks, and bathroom breaks, you can easily plan for double the time – meaning between 2 to 3 hours for the same trail.